Flying alone: Minimum age & tips [2024] - Flightright

 • Legal regulations vary: No uniform minimum age limit for solo flying in the EU, with exceptions in Italy and Spain.

-• Age limits of the airlines: Unaccompanied travel is possible from the age of 5, with compulsory childcare services for 5 to 14 year olds and optional for 15 to 17 year olds.
+• Age limits of most US airlines: Unaccompanied travel is possible from the age of 5, with compulsory childcare services for 5 to 14 year olds and optional for 15 to 17 year olds.

 • Preparation and documentation: Obtain the necessary travel documents, book a childcare service, prepare the child for the trip.